-AMPEG SS-140C VOLUME LOSS MOD
+AMPEG SS-140C/VH-140C VOLUME LOSS

-I opted to order a very generic 12V power supply, referred to as "the adapter" from now on, to maximize the fan's airflow.
-This adapter is rated to step 100-240V AC down to 12V AC/DC (whichever the item it is powering needs).
+I settled on a very generic 12V power supply, referred to as "the adapter" from now on, to maximize the fan's airflow.* This adapter is rated to step 100-240V AC down to 12V AC/DC (whichever the item it is powering needs).
 It can deliver a maximum of 1A, not that that is needed.
-It will also automatically switch polarity (like the BluCoil), so assembly will be just as fool-proof.
-I opened this adapter in the same manor, cutting along the seam, and prying it open.
-The circuit board layout of this supply was not as compact as the previous one, so things are going to be a little tight when mounting it inside the chassis.
+It automatically switches polarity, so assembly will be fool-proof.
+I opened this adapter using a Dremel to cut a notch along the seams, then inserted and twisted a flat head screwdriver to break the housing open.
+The circuit board layout of this supply was not as compact as the previous one I had chosen, so things were going to be a little tight when mounting it inside the chassis.

-After taking reference pictures of the circuit boards for reassembly, I removed the Ampegís power cord by disconnecting it from the power supply board and the common ground screw.
-The plastic strain relief grommet requires a special tool that I didnít have, so I used pliers to squeeze it together and pull it all out the bottom.
+After taking reference pictures of the circuit boards for reassembly, I removed the Ampeg’s power cord by disconnecting it from the power supply board and the common ground screw.
+The plastic strain relief grommet requires a special tool that I didn’t have, so I used pliers to squeeze it together and pull it all out the bottom.
 Since my power cord was showing excessive wear, I chose to replace it.
-The factory installed an 18AWG cord that is about 9-feet long, but I decided to order a 10-foot 16AWG cord along with an assortment of cable gland grommets.
-I almost regret not getting the 15-foot cord for added convenience, but thatís a fairly easy swap if I ever change my mind.
+The factory installed an 18AWG cord that is about 9-feet long, but I decided to order a 10-foot 16AWG cord along with an assortment of "cable gland grommets."
+I almost regret not getting the 15-foot cord for added convenience, but that’s a fairly easy swap if I ever change my mind.
 Why the upgrade to 16AWG?
-Mainly because I couldnít find an 18AWG cord over 6-feet that appeared to be the same quality as the one I bought.
+Mainly because I couldn’t find an 18AWG cord over 6-feet that appeared to be the same quality as the one I bought.
 Thinking in my normal overkill fashion, the thicker copper wire more than guarantees delivery of all the power this amplifier could need.** the SS-140C manual specifies that it draws a max of 6A (18AWG can carry 10A; 16AWG can carry 13A) and the transformer wires are 18AWG.
-I later noted that the wires to the courtesy jack are larger than 18AWG, so a 16AWG power cord seems like a fairly practical upgrade to me.
+I later noted that the wires to the courtesy jack appear larger than 18AWG, so a 16AWG power cord seems like a fairly practical upgrade to me.
 Plus, a good rule of thumb is to choose electrical supplies rated to handle twice the need (6A vs 10A vs 13A).

-To mount the fan's power supply inside the chassis, I made a bracket from some spare plastic pickguard material and 1/16” x 1/2” angle aluminum.
+To mount the fan's power supply inside the chassis, I made a bracket from some spare plastic pickguard material and 1/16” x 1/2” x 1/2" angle aluminum.
 Taking the half of the adapter housing that has tiny risers to prevent the solder points from touching plastic, I cut the outlet prong section off then used my belt sander to level the housing down to about half the original thickness.
 To make the housing shorter, I also cut the ends off that extended beyond the edge of the circuit board.
 I cut a rectangular piece of pickguard about 6cm x 7cm and drilled a hole in it to make a mounting surface.
 Placing the housing against this pickguard surface and clamping it, I applied hot glue within the drilled hole and the prong hole to join it to the adapter housing.
 I re-secured the circuit board to the housing/bracket using two small screws through the board's mounting holes.

 To get the 110V from the Ampeg’s power supply board to the salvaged adapter board, I soldered 15cm of 18-guage wire (scavenged from the amp’s original power cord) to the adapter's posts, then added a 0.25” female spade connector to the opposite ends of these wires.
 The "posts" on my supply were a little odd to utilize, but I managed to solder the wire within the clasps and then reinforce each with large shrink tubing.
 It doesn’t matter which wire is positive or negative because the adapter’s outlet prongs were the same dimensions - I confirmed that the unit changes polarity on its own.
 The Noctua fan included a two-wire 4:3-pin adapter that I cut and hardwired to the output wires of the adapter's circuit board - now I can do a quick disconnect of the fan, if ever needed.
 The adapter’s new spade connectors will get plugged into the two available tabs along the bottom of the amplifier’s power supply board once it is mounted.

-I secured the supply and bracket to the angle aluminum with a rivet, then mounted this entire assembly to the bottom of the amplifier chassis with two rivets, tightly situating it between the Ampeg’s power supply board and courtesy outlet.
+I secured the supply and bracket to the angle aluminum with a rivet, then mounted this entire assembly to the bottom of the amplifier chassis with two rivets, tightly situating it between the Ampeg’s power supply board and built-in courtesy outlet.

-For the hidden exhaust ports, I chose to put two 1.75Ē holes in the bottom of the metal chassis, near the front corners.
-First, I moved the Caution label advising what fuse to use between the polarity switch and courtesy plug with 3M Super 77 Spray Adhesive.
+For the hidden exhaust ports, I chose to put two 1.75” holes in the bottom of the metal chassis, near the front corners.
+First, I moved the Caution label (advises what fuse to use) to sit between the polarity switch and courtesy plug with 3M Super 77 Spray Adhesive.
 I removed the chorus board* to center the one exhaust directly below the resistor on the underside (being mindful of the transformer, again).
 I took some Stainless Steel Woven Wire Mesh and cut squares a little larger than these holes with tin snips, then hot glued the mesh to the chassis floor.
 I chose the wire mesh here because it is hidden from view and allows much more airflow than the mesh dust filter.
-Before reassembling, I took this opportunity to clean all the cliff jacks with DeoxIT D5 and insert a cable plug several times.
+Before reassembling, I took this opportunity to clean all the cliff jacks with DeoxIT D5 and insert a standard cable plug several times.
 I also cleaned the reverb RCA jacks on the underside - during my volume diagnosis, I was also suddenly not getting any reverb from my pan because of a dirty connection.

 * take a pic of the entire board and then carefully remove the four ribbon-style connectors from the chorus board only.
 Pull the three chorus knobs straight off, unscrew the retaining nuts on these three pots, then remove the two Phillips-head screws holding the board down.
 Tilt the rear of the board up, then slide it back, up, and out.